apulverizer/recipes/_recipes/crescent-rolls.md

 - Knead dough on lightly floured surface.
 - Roll out into 2 rough circle and cut into wedges.
 - Roll up starting from the wide end and place on a greased baking sheet.
-- Cover with a kitchen towel and let rise for 1 hour.
+- Cover with a kitchen towel and let rise for 2 hours.
 - Heat oven to 350˚.
 - Bake for 8-10 minutes or golden brown.
 Brush with butter after removing from oven.